yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 // Game.js
     onLoad: function () {
-        // obtain the anchor point of ground level on the y axis this.groundY = this.ground.y + this.ground.height/2;
+        // obtain the anchor point of ground level on the y axis this.groundY = this.ground.y + this.ground.height/2;   // this.ground.top may also work
         // generate a new star
         this.spawnNewStar();
     },